 Our supporters, rapidly growing in number, are discerning families from around the globe who draw strength from the knowledge that their efforts will have direct impact on their child’s future.

 Executive Director Monica Coenraads is intimately connected with the daily experiences of these families.
-Her sixteen-year-old daughter is severely handicapped by Rett Syndrome.
+Her seventeen-year-old daughter is severely handicapped by Rett Syndrome.
 Commitment to RSRT’s goal is not a job to Monica, but an imperative.
 Our mission is to heal children and adults who will otherwise suffer from this disorder for the rest of their lives.

 The symptoms of Rett Syndrome are relentless, and RSRT’s efforts are equally relentless.
 We are at work seven days a week.
 We are responsive to the need for accurate, timely research information without bias or spin.
 Our donors are our stakeholders; we operate with transparency, strict accountability and unwavering dedication.